ionic-team/ionic-learn/content/formulas/navigation-bar-vs-header-bar/article.md

 ## 1. Configure Ionic's router

 To activate Ionic's navigation system, we need to configure the router's states.
 To do this, we setup the states with `$stateProvider`, with `$urlRouterProvider` letting us specify the default route when loading the module.
-For the uniniated to the router, it includes other options to help make complex tasks simple.
+For the uninitiated to the router, it includes other options to help make complex tasks simple.
 To load the template, we specify the file.
 Angular will search `$templateCache` for this, and only request it if it's not already available in the cache.

 In another formula we will go over Ionic's navigation in depth.
 For now, we will focus on adding a navbar.